ArchipelagoMW/Archipelago/worlds/generic/docs/triggers_en.md

 ## Advanced Trigger Options

-If you feel that you need more control, you can replace option_name and option_result with a new category: 'option_advanced'.
+If you feel that you need more control, you can instead create a trigger using "option_category: game" and "options:" as in the previous sections, but replace option_name, option_result, and option_compare with 'option_advanced: list of options'.
-This allows for comparison operators [<, >, =, !=], and comparing combinations of settings (A & B OR C & D).
+This allows for comparing combinations of settings (A & B OR C & D).

 Each entry in option_advanced is a list made up of the option name, and the value you wish to compare that value to, with an optional comparison entry between them (this defaults to = if you do not include it.)